jimkang/enmeaten/README.md

 `symmetricalEnds` will make the ends of the meat symmetrical along the axis of the bone.
 `wideEnds` will make the ends of the meat wide, rather than narrow.
+`widthInterpolator` is a function you provide to alter the width at the "elbows" of the bone.
+The function signature is ({ width, start, elbow, end }), where `width` is the width it was planning to use at the elbow.
+The other three opts are [x, y] values of the bend it is currently working on. enmeaten expects the interpolator to return a new width.

 When creating an Enmeaten instance, the following opts can be specified: